eurostat/happyGISCO/docs/index.rst

 `happygisco`
 ############

-This is the documentation of the `happygisco` package.
+This is the documentation of the `happygisco` module.

 ========
 Overview